-- From the sheer desire for the restoration to the long-term feasibility and sustainability to the forecasted financial stability, we must be accountable to all potential supporters and investors.
+- From the sheer desire for the restoration and barrie modern cleaners bradford on to the long-term feasibility and sustainability to the forecasted financial stability, we must be accountable to all potential supporters and investors.

 - A locally owned art house and a corporate movie theater are two completely different things with two completely differing operational models.

 - The arts are a sustainable industry and are imperative to a well-rounded quality of life.

 - Paducah is a very generous community and supports a wide range of philanthropic endeavors – there are a plethora of worthy causes in our community, but please remember that this is SO much more than just about an entertainment venue.
 There are a wealth of opportunities that will endorse educational outreach, community partnerships and economic growth for our community.

 - The Columbia Theatre is the only historic theater left in McCracken county.